noamelf/Lets-build-a-Python-profiler-in-25-LOC/PITCHME.md

 @ul

-- Python has 2 builtin CPU profilers in stdlib:
+- Python has 2 builtin profilers in stdlib:
   - profile - an early pure Python implementation
   - cProfile - a C extended profiler for better performance